Welcome to Chaplaincy at Digby Stuart College

 Barat House Intentional Community

-With the support of the chaplaincy, the students are expected to work together to create an intentional community, guided by the Christian ethos of Southlands College and Digby Stuart College.The intention is for the community to forge a new way of living in a University context, drawing on religious beliefs and values to inspire and have an impact on others.
-This will be an opportunity to explore faith in action with an emphasis on ecumenism and the shared values between the Methodist and Roman Catholic Churches.
-Equality, social justice and a commitment to improve the lives of others will inform the ethos of the community.'
-When you start thinking about your accommodation next year why not see if living in intentional community is for you!
+With the support of the chaplaincy, students living in Barat House are expected to work together to create an intentional community, guided by the Christian ethos of Digby Stuart and Southlands Colleges.The intention is for the community to forge a new way of living in a university context, drawing on religious beliefs and values to inspire and have an impact on others.
+Living in Barat House offer students the opportunity to explore faith in action with an emphasis on ecumenism and the shared values between the Methodist and Roman Catholic Churches, with equality, social justice and a commitment to improving the lives of others informing the ethos of the community.